CheolwooPark/convlstm_p3d/README.md

 * It's my bachelor thesis that I wrote about 3 years ago.
 * There could be a lot of typo and error.
 Any comments are appreciated.
 * I made this repogitory to organize my previous personal / toy projects.
 * I lost my original code.
-I would update the code after digging my old deep learning machine disk.
+I would update the code after digging in my old deep learning machine disk.
 * There are some log of training, testing, validating, and the paper with chart.
 * After 6 page, Contents are wrotten in English.